GalaxyGate/guides/docs/games/minecraft/bedrock/pocketmine.md

 *Don't know how to connect to your server?
 Check out this [guide.](../../../basics/first_login.md)*

 ## Installing required packages
-I recommend you should be logged in as root before executing these commands to ensure everything goes smoothly.
+I recommend that you should be logged in as root before executing these commands to ensure everything goes smoothly.

 ```
 apt update && apt upgrade -y